finagle/finch/docs/src/main/tut/user-guide.md

    input or not

-Technically, `EndpointResult[A]` acts similarly to `Option[(Input, Output[A])]` implying that if and endpoint is matched, both (Scala's `Tuple2`) the input remainder and the output are returned.
+Technically, `EndpointResult[A]` acts similarly to `Option[(Input, Output[A])]` implying that if an endpoint is matched, both (Scala's `Tuple2`) the input remainder and the output are returned.

 At this point, it's important to understand the endpoint lifecycle: